Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 ### Copy-paste the customized item configuration onto the other items

 Remember, you know the name of the item you customized manually.
-You now have to loop through your survey's elements to find it.
+You now have to loop through your survey's elements to find it, by looking at their `DataExportTag

 *Note: as you read, you should only look at Survey Questions (SQ) : hence the `if data['SurveyElements'][index]['Element'] == "SQ":` line.*